DeNA/mobilize-ssh/README.md

 To run tests, you will need to

+1) go through the [mobilize-base][mobilize-base] test first

-1) clone the repository
+2) clone the mobilize-ssh repository

 From the project folder, run

-2) $ rake mobilize_base:setup; rake mobilize_ssh:setup
+3) $ rake mobilize_ssh:setup

-and populate the "test" environment in the config files with the necessary details, including values for "test_host" under the test environment.
+Copy over the config files from the mobilize-base project into the config folder, and populate the values in the ssh.yml file, esp. the test_host item.

-You should also copy the ssh private key you wish to use into the config folder.
+You should also copy the ssh private key you wish to use into the config folder, and make sure it is referenced in ssh.yml

 3) $ rake test

-This will create a test Runner with a sample ssh job.
+This will populate your test Runner from mobilize-base with a sample ssh job.

 The purpose of the test will be to deploy two code files, have the first execute the second, which is a "tail /var/log/syslog" command, and write the resulting output to a google sheet.